Moniicou/MyDjangoBlogProject/README.md

 # MyDjangoBlogProject
 BlogProject
-this is a blog project and it's write by ptyhon-django
+this is a blog project and it's write by pyhon-django